-Explore some of the freshest and most innovative thinking on the web - video, essays and webinars.
+Explore the freshest and most innovative thinking on the web - video, essays and webinars.
 Come in and join the conversation.

 Hanna Sörefelt and Jonathan Foster talk to innovation experts, gurus, and thought leaders and find out what really makes innovation work successfully.
 Demystify Innovation investigates and delivers the world of innovation to you, so no matter whether you're a start-up or an established global player we've got you covered!

 Innovation Misconceptions is a unique series of six micro-videos revealing the misconceptions and solutions surrounding innovation.
 We 're currently releasing a new episode every two weeks.

 Amplify, and other industry-leading voices provide a broad range of powerful webinars.

 Explorations of innovation issues written by creative thinkers from Amplify and beyond.